 Prayer is an invitation

 I believe that prayer is an invitation.
-We are asking God, inviting Him into the situation, into our lives, into whatever we are facing.
+We are asking God, inviting Him, into the situation, into our lives, into whatever we are facing.
 When we invite Him in, that is when we often experience His presence most powerfully.
 This is the structure God has given us.
 But how many of us fail to invite God to manifest himself into whatever we are facing?

 Prayer is a trigger for God’s grace

 In many senses, prayer is like a weapon and a bullet.
 Prayer is the trigger to release God’s grace in our lives.
 If we look at how God’s grace was released in the lives of people Jesus prayed for, there was often a step of faith, an action required.
-He told a disabled man to ‘pick up his bed and walk’.
+He told a disabled man to ‘pick up his bed and walk.’
 In other parts of the Bible, people are told to stretch out their hands, to dip in a river, to do something.
-To see God at work, we need to take action and that action is prayer.
-As we step forward, do something and invite God into our circumstances, His grace, His healing, His provision is released.
+To see God at work, we need to take action, and that action is prayer.
+As we step forward, do something, and invite God into our circumstances, His grace, His healing, and His provision is released.

-Pray for us, as we pray for you
+Pray for us as we pray for you